-The Oregon Inspector Training Program will pilot a Building Codes Academy for recent high school graduates in September 2017.
-The academy will increase the number of certified building inspectors who are qualified to work in Oregon.
+The Oregon Inspector Training Program has developed a Building Codes Academy for people interested in the construction industry.
+The academy aims to increase the number of certified building inspectors who are qualified to work in Oregon.

 The state is working to address the current and future employment needs of more than 100 municipalities that provide inspection services for residential and commercial construction projects in Oregon.
 Trainees who successfully complete the academy will earn a Residential Inspector Certification.
 The certification will allow them to perform plan reviews and inspections of residential structures.
 The certification is required for entry-level jobs with municipalities in the state.